 Your treatment options will depend on your symptoms and their severity.
 You’re likely to be offered a combination of different types of treatment.
 You may have some of your treatment at home or in the local community.

 However, you might have some treatment in hospital, especially if you’re very unwell.
 Your care team will plan your treatment with you.
+Having support from family and friends will help your treatment to be successful.

 You may have to try more than one medicine and different doses until you find the one that works best for you.
 You’ll have a health check at least once a year while you’re on antipsychotic medicine to make sure it’s not making you unwell.

 Some people take antipsychotic medicine for a short time and can then stop.
-But most people will need to keep taking them for a long time.
+But most people will need to keep taking it for a long time.
 Taking your medicine will help control your symptoms.
 If you stop taking it, your symptoms are likely to return within three to six months.
 However, you need to weigh up the side-effects of your medicine too.
-Speak to your doctor if you're having problems with your medicine.
+Speak to your doctor if you’re having problems with your medicine.
 And only stop taking it if your doctor tells you to.

 Your psychiatrist should offer you talking therapy, such as cognitive behavioural therapy (CBT) or family therapy.

-If you have CBT, you should be offered at least 16 sessions.
 CBT can help you to find different ways of coping with your symptoms.
 It can allow you to better understand how your thoughts, feelings and behaviour are linked to your symptoms.

 Family therapy may be offered to you if your family or friends live close by and are part of your support network.
 These meetings can help you and your family work together to cope with your condition.
-This should include at least 10 sessions, over three months to a year.

 There are other types of talking treatments, such as counselling and psychotherapy, which are sometimes used for schizophrenia.
 These aren’t appropriate for everyone though, so a member of your mental health care team will discuss them with you.